ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxonomy.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56095542-4d387c00-5e9b-11e9-8317-5da471e376c9.png)

-### Editing a Taxon Record with a Webservice Source
+### Editing Taxon classifications using a Webservice Source

 Alternatively, we can edit a record by selecting a webservice source, deleting the erroneous classification and creating a new classification.
 In this case, we are updating the classification for *Erronea subviridis dorsalis*.
 We open the taxon record and clone the classification from the World Register of Marine Species by clicking “Clone Classification.”